 The Landmark Trust is delighted to announce the public opening of LAND, an exciting collaboration with sculptor Antony Gormley, as part of our 50th anniversary celebrations.

 LAND, a commission by the Landmark Trust, comprises five life-size standing sculptures by Antony Gormley cast in iron and installed at five spectacular Landmark sites personally selected by the artist.
 Each sculpture has been specially designed and created for each building and its surroundings.

-The five life-size vertical body-forms add a point of focus to each location, each conceived in relation to their sitesbeing thoughtful to their setting, encouraging visitors to contemplate the specificengage with elemental conditions of each site, and in the case of the four coastal locations,and the different qualities of the North Sea, the English Channel, the Kilbrannan Sound, and the Bristol Channel and the open horizon between sea and sky.the broad coastal horizon.
-The fifth location is a quiet site in a Warwickshire village, where the sculpture stands looking into the depths of the man-made locklooking reflectively into the stillness of the man-made lock, in contrast to the wild, ruggedness of the coastal sites.
+The five life-size vertical body-forms add a point of focus to each location, each conceived in relation to their sites, being thoughtful to their setting, encouraging visitors to contemplate and engage with elemental conditions of each site, and in the case of the four coastal locations, the broad coastal horizon.
+The different qualities of the North Sea, the English Channel, the Kilbrannan Sound, and the Bristol Channel and the open horizon between sea and sky.
+The fifth location is a quiet site in a Warwickshire village, where the sculpture stands looking into the depths of the man-made lock, in contrast to the wild, ruggedness of the coastal sites.